LexData-Labs/Lex_Vision/README.md

-# 🎯 Lex Vision - CCTV Body and Face Detection System
+# 🎯 LexVision - CCTV Body and Face Detection System

 A real-time CCTV monitoring system with automatic body detection and face recognition for employee attendance tracking.